tach80/PS-scripting/README.md

 This code is provided "as is", with no warranty either implicit or explicit.
 You run it at your own risk, and I may not be liable for any damage it could make to your devices.
 You have been warned.

-Personal note: if you are such a fool to run other-people code without first having a look at it, you deserve whatever harm it could make to you.
+Personal note: if you run other-people code without first having a look at it, you are playing with fire.